Us Mob and HIV

 Your doctor or health care worker might ask you for the names of people you have had sex with or who you have shared needles with.
 If they think those people might also have HIV, they will contact them and ask them to come in for an HIV test.
 This is not about blaming you.

 It is to make sure everyone who might have HIV gets a test.
+The doctor can also talk to them about prevention and if needed treatment to stay healthy.

 If the health care worker talks to your previous partners, they will NOT tell them your name.